momajd/sudoku-solver/README.md

 ## Todo

-- [ ] Allow user to input their own board
+- [ ] Allow user to create a board